obestwalter/devpi-cloud-test/README.md

     $ pip install git+git://github.com/obestwalter/devpi-cloud-test.git@master

-Fork an existing devpi-cloud-test-repo, e.g. https://github.com/obestwalter/devpi-cloud-test-tox and clone it.
+Fork an existing [devpi-cloud-test-repo](https://github.com/obestwalter/devpi-cloud-test-tox) and clone it.

 Activate the CI services that are used in the test repo (e.g. Travis and Appveyor).